 What is a labiaplasty?

 A labiaplasty is a surgical procedure that is typically performed using local anesthetic.
 Rarely is general anesthesia necessary for simple labia minora reduction.
-A labiaplasty may also include a clitoral hood reduction, cleft narrowing or mons pubis reduction depending on the patient’s individual needs.
-The procedure typically takes about hour to hour and a half to perform.
-Once anesthetized you will be placed in stirrups and your surgeon will make an incision using a scalpel or laser device and bleeding is usually controlled with electro-cautery.
+Depending on the patient’s needs, a labiaplasty may include a clitoral hood reduction, cleft narrowing, or mons pubis reduction.
+The procedure typically takes about an hour and a half to perform.
+Once anesthetized, you will be placed in stirrups, and your surgeon will make an incision using a scalpel or laser device.
+Bleeding is usually controlled with electro-cautery.
 Once the vaginal tissues are removed, the incisions are closed using absorbable sutures.
 Your surgeon may elect to place a non-absorbing removable suture in certain cases.
 A labiaplasty procedure is an outpatient procedure where you should be able to go home the same day.

-Dr. Sue Kafali will provide a post-operative packet with instructions on what to do during the recovery period.
+Dr. Sue Kafali will provide a post-operative packet with instructions on what to do during recovery.
 Make sure you attend all your follow-up appointments and take any prescribed medications.
-Here are some general tips to ensure your recovery is smooth and manage your discomfort.
+Here are some general tips to ensure smooth recovery and manage your discomfort.

 Take pain medication as directed by your doctor.